 - Update your carrier settings by tapping Settings > General > About.
 You see a prompt if there is an update

 - Reset your network settings by tapping Settings > General > Settings > Reset Network Settings

 - Update your iOS, if there is an update, by tapping Settings > General > Software Update

 - Remove your SIM card and reinsert again

-- First back up your device (if you have done so using iCloud or iTunes) then tap Settings > General > Reset and choose “Erase All Content and Settings”
+- First back up your device (using iCloud or iTunes) then tap Settings > General > Reset and choose “Erase All Content and Settings.”

 - Restore your iPhone as new using iTunes

 - Marie suggests contacting your mobiel phone carrier if the tips listed don’t work.
 She was able to activate her data service with AT&T. Their customer service matched her iPhone’s IMEI number to her phone number and AT&T account to get back her data service.
 Once done, she restarted the iPhone and the data service started working immediately